Financial Institutions • Operational Governance • Board & Audit Readiness

 Transparency

-Clear visibility into how alternatives were evaluated.
+Clear visibility into how alternatives, approvals, receipts, coding, and rationale were evaluated.

 Accountability